Church of North India: Diocese of Calcutta

 When originally founded in 1813, the fourth overseas diocese of the Church of England covered all the subcontinent, all Australasia and some of Africa.
 With its 1835 split to create Madras diocese, Calcutta was made metropolitan over all its original area, and has been split many times since.
-The Bishop of Calcutta remained Metropolitan of India until the CNI's 1970 creation; the current diocese covers parts of Bengal and the bishop is Paritosh Canning.
+The Bishop of Calcutta remained Metropolitan of India until the CNI's 1970 creation; the current diocese covers parts of Bengal and the bishop is The Most Rev. Paritosh Canning, Moderator CNI.

 Diocese of Mumbai

 Split from Calcutta diocese in 1837, the Diocese of Bombay was the last new Indian diocese of the Church of England before all colonial dioceses became independent in 1863.
 Like Calcutta, Mumbai diocese has been a very large Church of England diocese, a diocese of the independent Indian Anglican church, and now a United Church diocese.
-The CNI diocese today covers Maharashtra, and the bishop is Prakash D. Patole.
+The CNI diocese today covers Maharashtra, and the bishop is the Rt.
+Rev. Prabhu D. Jebamani.